Documentation

 Can I get a refund?

-You have the 7-day (or 10-session) PRO trial to fully test FastNesting before buying, so you can try all features and know exactly what you're getting.
+You have the 10-day PRO trial to fully test FastNesting before buying, so you can try all features and know exactly what you're getting.
 We don't normally process refunds because of that.
 If you still need to reverse your purchase, our payment processor allows chargebacks or refund requests within 1 to 2 weeks after the purchase; contact us or use the option provided by the processor within that period.

 Which Rhino versions are supported?